ombulabs/blog/_posts/2020-04-20-open-source-report-q1.markdown

 - Oldest pull request was opened on Feb 26, 2020.
 - Newest pull request was opened on Mar 03, 2020.

+---

 ### BlogCop

-[Blogcop](https://github.com/ombulabs/blogcop) is a simple GitHub bot made with Sinatra that helps you manage the outdated articles of your Jekyll blog.
+[Blogcop](https://github.com/ombulabs/blogcop) is a GitHub bot that helps you manage the outdated articles of your Jekyll blog.

 #### Changes
 - Gained 1 new commit, contributed by 1 author.